SDAChess/sdachess/README.md

 <br/>

-- 🔭 I’m currently working on [Social Fluide](https://social-fluide.com/).
+- 🔭 I’m currently working on Active Automata Learning.
-- 🌱 I’m currently learning more about Rust and C.
+- 🌱 I’m currently learning more about C++.
-- 💬 Ask me about Mathematics or Functionnal programming.
+- 💬 Ask me about Mathematics or theoretical computer science.
 - 📫 How to reach me: Discord - @sda#0420